ihor/NSPL/README.md

 #### nspl/f

-Provides functions needed to work with functions
+Provides functions that work with other functions.
+Simplifies functional programming in PHP.

 **map($function, $sequence)**
 ```php